Seville: Districts and neighbourhoods

+Demographics

+As of 2024, the foreign-born population of the city is 72,990, equal to 10.6% of the total population.

 Main sights

 Seville is a big tourist centre in Spain.
-In 2018, there were over 2.5 million travellers and tourists who stayed at a tourist accommodation, placing it third in Spain after Madrid and Barcelona.
+In 2018, there were over 2.5-million travellers and tourists who stayed at a tourist accommodation, placing it third in Spain after Madrid and Barcelona.
 The city has an overall low level of seasonality, so there are tourists year-round.
 There are many landmarks, museums, parks, gardens and other kinds of tourist spots around the city so there is something for everyone.

-The Alcázar, the Cathedral, and the Archivo General de Indias (General Archive of the Indies) are UNESCO World Heritage Sites.
+The Alcázar, the cathedral, and the General Archive of the Indies are UNESCO World Heritage Sites.